caseyrfsmith/reader-simulator/README.md

 ## Example output

-See the `examples/` directory for sample journey files and reports:
+See the `examples/` directory for sample journey files and reports
-- `journey-success-perfect.json` - Successful journey with ideal content format
-- `journey-success-acceptable.json` - Success but content style could be better
-- `journey-failure-loop.json` - Failed journey with feedback
-- `sample-report.txt` - Aggregate report from multiple tests

 ## CLI commands